TimSun18/Networking-in-Public-Cloud-Deployments/3 Compute Infrastructure/README.md

 #### Step 2

-Create an EC2 with ubuntu AMI placing in the public subnet created in setp 1.
+Create an EC2 instance with ubuntu AMI placing in the public subnet created in setp 1.

 ```
 [root@localhost 3 Compute Infrastructure]# ansible-playbook create-ec2.yml --ask-vault-pass